 How do I decide which option is best for me?

-Patel explains if your bipolar disorder symptoms are more severe, you may benefit more from in-person groups, because they allow for less distraction and more direct engagement with others.
+Patel explains that if your bipolar disorder symptoms are more severe, you may benefit more from in-person groups because they allow for less distraction and more direct engagement with others.

 Whether you’re looking for an in-person support group or a chat room led by volunteers or professionals, there are many options to try out.
 The majority of them are free — except for those including professional counseling.

-It’s important to note that support groups are proposed as a supplement to professional treatment.
+It’s important to note that support groups are only proposed as a supplement to professional treatment and not a replacement.

 Risa Kerslake is a registered nurse, freelance writer, and mom of two from the Midwest.
 She specializes in topics related to women’s health, mental health, oncology, postpartum, and fertility content.
 She enjoys collecting coffee mugs, crocheting, and attempting to write her memoir.
 Read more about her work at herwebsite.